 • A current resume listing academic and twirling accomplishments, etc. Be sure

-to include contact information including phone number and email address for the applicant.
+to include contact information including a phone number and email address for the

 • A color full-length photo of the applicant in full competition/performance costume

-• A video highlighting your abilities to include competition and marching band
+• 4- to 6- minute video highlighting your abilities including competition and marching

 The video should include these examples: